-- The Legal Affairs department. - EUR's Data Protection Officer: privacy@eur.nl - The Dutch Data Protection Authority via 0900 2001 201 or the contact form on autoriteitpersoonsgegevens.nl/
+- The Legal Affairs department.

+- EUR's Data Protection Officer

+- The Dutch Data Protection Authority via 0900 2001 201 or the contact form on autoriteitpersoonsgegevens.nl/

 9.7 Copyright

 Students can encounter copyright in two ways: mainly as a user of another's work (included in the teaching material, such as a reader), but also as an author.